oskarirauta/homey-nilan-app/README.md

 ### homey-nilan-app

-With this app you can get support for many Nilan heatpumps running with CTS602 board to Homey.
+With this app you can get support for many Nilan heatpumps running with CTS602 board or with CTS700 board - to Homey.

 Connection to Nilan must be made through TCP Modbus device/bridge.
 There are numerous one's available from many vendors, such as waveshare.

 Personally I can recommend very reasonable priced Elfin EW11 for this,